-When sanding lead based paint off the cedar siding, we tape and seal all the windows, doors and vents with plastic.
-We cover the ground and mark off the area with caution tape.
-We remove the lead based paint with HEPA vac sanders, which contain about 80% of the dust.
-We use the blue tarps to help knock down the dust.
-The blue tarps are actually not required by the new EPA RRP law, but are very helpful in controlling how clean the job site is.
+When sanding lead-based paint off the cedar siding, we tape and seal all the windows, doors and vents with plastic.
+Monk’s painters cover the ground and mark off the area with caution tape.
+We remove the lead-based paint with HEPA-vac sanders, which contain about 80% of the dust.
+Lastly, we use blue tarps to help knock down the dust.
+The blue tarps are actually not required by the new EPA RRP law but are very helpful in controlling how clean the job site is.

 Days One and Two

-Hazard tape to restrict access to the job site and plastic on all windows and doors to keep the dust out of the house.
+Hazard tape is used to restrict access to the job site.
+Plastic on all the windows and doors helps to keep the dust out of the house.

 Days 4 through 7